Harry Potter and the Half Blood Prince – Movie Review

 It is very hard to review the film without spoiling it for anyone who hasn’t read the Harry Potter books.

-Basically the plot for this film continues with Harry and friends still in Hogwarts.
+Basically the plot for Harry Potter and the Half Blood Prince continues with Harry and friends still in Hogwarts.
 Voldemort is all around and is impacting the Muggle and wizarding worlds.
 The normally secure Hogwarts is no longer the safe – students are being attacked and dark forces are apparent from the outset.
 Harry has a sneaking suspicion that certain teachers in Hogwarts may have been in league with Voldemort.
 Whether he is right or wrong, Dumbledore helps Harry, by giving him advice and showing him the past, in preparation for a final battle against the dark forces.
 There are plenty of those “nice guys” the Death eaters and Bellatrix Lestrange, played by Helena Bonham Carter makes a reappearance.
 Also, look out for the Cliffs of Moher in Co.
 Clare which make an appearance in the film.

 There is lots going on and if you haven’t seen the previous films, you will get more from the film if you can do some cramming before seeing this one.